Agenda for Just Do It sessions

-Just Do It groups, Vision Season, November 20 - December 31, 2022
+Vision Season, November 26 - December 31, 2023

-It's important to take turns as the group leader so we all can convince ourselves that we can do this.
+Anybody can lead a Just Do It group using the agenda below.
+It is important to reinforce that by taking turns as the group leader/moderator.
 My 10-year-old granddaughter did fine when it was her turn.
 So can you.

-Discussion guide for our Just-Do-It Group during Vision Season
+Leader's agenda for our Just-Do-It Group during Vision Season

 We stick to the Bible verses we read; we don’t bring in other verses.